MaksimDzhangirov/backendBankExample/docs/part50-eng.md

 ![](../images/part50/3.png)

-Then, in the body of the request, let's just keep the username, and delete all other fields.
+Then, in the body of the request, let's just keep the `username`, and delete all other fields.
 Let's try sending this request which doesn't update anything.